DavidRimon/cfts/google ctf 2020/avr/README.md

 We can measure this thanks for a few reasons.

-First, the developers are printing the current time on every loop iteration - and this time is measure locally on the processor, so you don't need to measure it your self, across time-unreliable global network.
+First, the developers are printing the current time on every loop iteration - and this time is measured locally on the processor, so you don't need to measure it your self, across time-unreliable global network.
 Time measurement here is very delicate, because the timing attack here relies on measuring a single `strcmp` iteration, which is just running a few extra machines opcodes:

 ![2](images/2.png)